murundb/murundb.github.io/docs/kinematics/rotations/rotation_matrices.md

     \end{align} \label{3.9}
     $$

-    which is known as the Poisson's equation (derived in Sophus section as well).
+    which is the Poisson's equation.

     Note that if the above steps are repeated under the assumption that $F_\beta$ is rotating and $F_\alpha$ is stionary, the result
     $\dot{\mathbf{R}}^\alpha_\beta = -\mathbf{R}^\alpha_\beta \boldsymbol{\Omega}^\beta_{\beta \alpha}$ is obtained.
 However, the results are equivalent.